Click on the links below to jump to the appropriate sections!

 American College of Surgeons

 The ACS is once again coming to you, the General Surgeon, on Sunday, February 23, from 2:15 – 5:45 PM.
 Be sure to attend to join in the discussion on issues relevant to the general surgeon, and an open question and answer session.

 Monday Business Meeting, Election of Officers and Luncheon

 This is a time for the Fellows of the Congress to hear reports from their representatives to the Advisory Council, the American Board of Surgery, and the Board of Governors of the American College of Surgeons.
 It is a time to provide input for these representatives and to conduct the annual business of the Congress.
 No charge is made to members for lunch, but tickets must be requested at the registration desk.
 Surgeons, who are not members, and guests of members, may purchase tickets.

 Video Interaction Session

 On Monday afternoon there will be videos that were not presented during the Program with the authors available for discussion.
 Refreshments will be served; just wear your badge to attend.

-Registration will be located in the Grand Ballroom Foyer of the hotel Saturday through Tuesday.
+Registration will be located in the Grand Ballroom Pre-Function area of the Westin Savannah Harbor hotel Saturday morning only.
+We will move to the Convention Center on Saturday afternoon.
 All surgeons, guests, spouses, and others attending the Postgraduate Courses, Scientific Meeting, and Residents’ Forum are requested to come to the Registration Desk.
 Badges are required for surgeons, guests, and exhibitors to enter the meeting, exhibit areas, and all events.

 Tickets for the luncheons, if still available, may be purchased at the Southeastern Surgical Congress Registration Desk.
 Hours are: